qiboteam/qibo/examples/qcnn_classifier/README.md

 1. Like the QCNN, the cluster state on a ring is translationally invariant.
 2. The cluster state is highly entangled.
 This architecture should be effective at reducing entanglement, obtaining the classification by reading out a single qubit.

+Workflow of qcnn model:
 ![workflow](images/workflow.PNG)

+Schematic of qcnn model:
 ![schematic](images/structure.PNG)

+Convolutional layer:

+Pooling layer:

 ## How to run an example
-To run a particular instance of the problem, we have to set up the initial arguments:
+To run a particular instance of the problem, we have to set up the variables:
 - `nqubits` (int): number of quantum bits.
 It must be larger than 1.
 - `nlayers` (int): number of layers of the varitional ansatz.
 - `nclasses` (int): number of classes of the training set (default=2).